jduell12/Java-Projects/README.md

 Project 5) Factorial: Asks the user for a number and then prints out the factorial of that number.

 Project 6) Temperature: Asks the user to enter in a temperature in Centigrade.
 Coverts and prints the temperature to Fahrenheit.
 Once the user quits the program it prints out an average of Centigrade temperatures and an average of Fahrenheit temperatures.

+Project 7) Breaking It Down: Asks the user for what type of arthimetic they want to perform.
+Then asks the user for the two operands.
+Prints out the computed arthimetic.

+Project 8) Newton_Method: Asks the user for a number and then guess the square root with the Newton Method.
+Prints out the Newton method guess and the actual square root of the number.